esterzhao/Team-MECA/README.md

 Ester was the manager to our team.
 She helped as much as she could by collecting and importing onto a python file.
 She also contributed to design and helped with flask.

 Michelle Tsai Gomez:
-Clarie took the lead using flask.
-This was Clarie first time working with flask and was able to learn a lot from it.
+Michelle took the lead using flask.
+This was Michelle's first time working with flask and was able to learn a lot from it.

 Questions You May Have: